tulip-control/tulip-control/doc/dev_guide.rst

 .. advice for emacs users ?

 - Modules shouldn't become `God objects <http://en.wikipedia.org/wiki/God_object>`_.
 Keep them short (at most a few thousand lines) and well-organized.

+- Commit changes before you go to sleep.
+  You can always `rebase <https://help.github.com/articles/using-git-rebase/>`_ later multiple times, until you are happy with the history.
+  This ensures that history won't have been forgotten by the time you return to that workspace.

 Further reading, of general interest: